mosababdo/duk4vb/vb_examples/readme.txt

 yourself to ensure they are using the latest ocx version (binary compatiability not yet set)

-the ocx uses a different scivb control:
+the ocx and with_debug use the open source scivb2 control:

 https://github.com/dzzie/scivb2

-Im not sure if I want to compile this one directly into the dukdbg ocx yet or not.
-(Adds allot of complexity to an already complex code base).
+You could compile this into dukdbg ocx directly if you want but it adds allot of complexity to an already complex code base.

-I used a fresh build of scivb because I wanted to break compatability and add a couple more things to its base build.
-Eventually this will be the base going forward, but I am not going to set binary compatabilty on it to soon and give myself time to flesh out how i want.
+copies of scivb2.ocx and SciLexer.dll are included in the \dependancies folder. the ocx must be registered with regsvr32 from a _32bit_ process before you can use it.